Hurling: Helmets

-From 1 January 2010, the wearing of helmets became compulsory for hurlers at all levels.
+From 1 January 2010, the wearing of helmets became compulsory for hurlers at all levels because too many players were recording notes of permanent brain damage after playing for too long.
 A standard hurling helmet is a helmet designed specially for the games of hurling and camogie.
 It consists of a plastic rigid shell, lined with foam cushioning, which covers the forehead, temples, crown of the head and down to the nape of the neck.
-A wire grille faceguard covers the whole face and is secured by straps that clip at the back of the head.This saw senior players follow the regulations already introduced in 2009 at minor and under 21 grades.
+A wire grille faceguard covers the whole face and is secured by straps that clip at the back of the head.
+This saw senior players follow the regulations already introduced in 2009 at minor and under 21 grades.

 The GAA hopes to significantly reduce the number of injuries by introducing the compulsory wearing of helmets with full faceguards, both in training and matches.
 Hurlers of all ages, including those at nursery clubs when holding a hurley in their hand, must wear a helmet and faceguard at all times.
 Match officials will be obliged to stop play if any player at any level appears on the field of play without the necessary standard of equipment.